-In accordance with the Core Content Framework's (CCF) 'Learn how to' statements, trainees must:
+In accordance with the Initial teacher training and early career framework's (ITTECF) 'Learn how to' statements, trainees must:

-- Receive clear, consistent & effective mentoring on the duties relating to Part 2 of the Teachers' Standards (8.2) - Know who to contact with any safeguarding concerns & have a clear understanding of what sorts of behaviour, disclosures & incidents to report (8.14) - Please share the school's operational processes and procedures, for example: - The school profile (e.g. aims, ethos, demography) - The school day - Emergency procedures (first aid, fire, lock-down) - Contact details (e.g. for staff absence) - Key staff (inc. the designated safeguarding lead) - Go through safeguarding procedures. - Ask trainees to read the Child protection policy, Esafety policy & the school's General Data Protection Regulations. - Provide trainees with key messages from school policies on: - Teaching & Learning - Behaviour management - Assessment - Equality, Diversity & Inclusion - Organise pupil trails/lesson observations across the school.
+- Contribute positively to the wider school culture and developing a feeling of shared responsibility for improving the lives of all pupils within the school (8f) - Know who to contact with any safeguarding, or any pupil mental health concerns (8l) - Please share the school's operational processes and procedures, for example: - The school profile (e.g. aims, ethos, demography) - The school day - Emergency procedures (first aid, fire, lock-down) - Contact details (e.g. for staff absence) - Key staff (inc. the designated safeguarding lead) - Go through safeguarding procedures. - Ask trainees to read the Child protection policy, Esafety policy & the school's General Data Protection Regulations. - Provide trainees with key messages from school policies on: - Teaching & Learning - Behaviour management - Assessment - Equality, Diversity & Inclusion - Organise pupil trails/lesson observations across the school.
 This allows trainees to see the above policies in practice and complete various tasks within their university induction booklet. - Allocate trainees to a form group and explore opportunities for trainees to carry out their enhancement activities during this term (e.g. second subject contacts, PSHE and Citizenship opportunities, links with EAL and SEND leads, sustainability group etc.) - Give trainees adequate time in departments to meet with their mentor, get to know the department, familiarise themselves with the curriculum and carry out lesson observations.